Fishing for beginners in Ontario

 There are some items that every good angler includes in their tackle box.
 They include:

-Having a pair of needle-nose pliers can help remove your hook from the fish’s mouth.
-They’re also a handy tool for removing the barbs on the hooks.
-Barbs prevent hooks from coming out once they penetrate the skin of the fish.
-They’re great for catching fish, but terrible when they’re stuck in your thumb.
-When kids are fishing with you, it’s good practice to remove all barbs.
+- Needle-nose pliers: Having a pair of needle-nose pliers can help remove your hook from the fish’s mouth.
+They’re also a handy tool for removing the barbs from hooks.
+It’s a good practice to remove barbs from hooks if children are fishing with you to avoid cutting fingers.
 Simply squeeze the barb together with the pliers to remove it.

-Another great tool to have on hand are small scissors or nail clippers.
-Use them to cut lines, remove lures or deal with tangled line.
+- Scissors or nail clippers: Another great tool to have on hand is a pair of small scissors or nail clippers.
+Use them to cut lines, remove lures or deal with a tangled line.

-A snap swivel, which resembles a safety pins, is the perfect tool for beginner anglers.
-It allows you to quickly change out lures without cutting your line and retying a lure.
+- Snap swivel: Resembling a safety pin, it is the perfect tool for beginner anglers.
+It allows you to quickly change lures without cutting your line and retying.

-Bobbers are great for keeping your bait or lure off the bottom of the lake, caught in seaweed or debris or floating it in front of a fish’s face.
-When bobbers get pulled underwater, it’s a good indication a fish is biting.
+- Bobbers: Great for keeping your bait or lure off the bottom of the lake, caught in seaweed or debris or floating it in front of a fish’s face.
+When bobbers get pulled underwater, it’s a good indication that a fish is biting.

-While not technically part of a tackle kit, a camera gives you proof that you caught the biggest fish in the lake!
-Make sure to use proper technique while capturing an image of your fish.
+- Camera or phone: While not technically part of a tackle kit, a camera gives you proof of your catch.

 Ice fishing in Ontario